How to Implement

 Blue Ocean concepts, like all strategy frameworks, require strategy development, communication and execution.
 Many organizations struggle with one or more of these elements.

 Arbor Dakota has developed a complete service offering around the principles of Blue Ocean Strategy and Blue Ocean Shift.
 We can help you practically implement the Blue Ocean concepts rather than have you simply claim Blue Ocean status, but not execute on it.
 We also do public speaking on the Blue Ocean concepts.
-This work has evolved from successfully implementing these principles at various companies of various size through the United States.
+This work has evolved from successfully implementing these principles at various companies of various size throughout the United States.
 One of these implementations resulted in the authors featuring HealthMedia in the book “Blue Ocean Shift“.
 The authors, themselves, recognized our work and expertise in this area.
 See their quote below.
-Get you organizational to the next level.
+Get your organizational to the next level.

 Below is an outline of our Blue Ocean Offering: